Frequently Asked Questions

 I want to transfer into the Coordinated Doctoral Programs in Biomedical Sciences.
 Is there a special application I need to submit?

 The PhD programs in Coordinated Doctoral Programs at P&S do not accept applicants as transfer students, including current students in other programs at GSAS; therefore, there is no special application.
 You must apply for admission using the normal procedures.

 Our programs will waive the application fee for: (1) US citizens or permanent residents currently enrolled in a US college/university who demonstrate financial need.
-Please provide a letter verifying your Estimated Family Contribution (EFC) signed by a financial aid officer at the institute you currently attend; (2) participants in the following programs: American Indian Science and Engineering Society (AISES), AmeriCorps, Annual Biomedical Research Conference for Minorities Students (ABRCMS), Bill and Melinda Gates Millennium Scholar, Leadership Alliance Summer Research Early Identification Program, Society for the Advancement of Chicanos and Native Americans in Sciences (SACNAS), MARC, RISE, NIH PREP, Peace Corps, Teach for America, etc. Please provide a letter from the program officer confirming your participation in the program; and (3) applicants who are currently serving in the US military.
+Please provide a letter verifying your Estimated Family Contribution (EFC) signed by a financial aid officer at the institute you currently attend; (2) participants in the following programs: American Indian Science and Engineering Society (AISES), AmeriCorps, Annual Biomedical Research Conference for Minorities Students (ABRCMS), Bill and Melinda Gates Millennium Scholar, Black in AI, Leadership Alliance Summer Research Early Identification Program, Society for the Advancement of Chicanos and Native Americans in Sciences (SACNAS), MARC, RISE, NIH PREP, Peace Corps, Teach for America, etc. Please provide a letter from the program officer confirming your participation in the program; and (3) applicants who are currently serving in the US military.
 Please email your request to BiomedicalSciences@cumc.columbia.edu.